firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/flipsky.md

 ## TL;DR

-- Budget-friendly VESC hardware that can deliver 20–30 kW peaks, but quality control remains inconsistent and requires hands-on inspection before trust.
+- Budget-friendly VESC hardware that can deliver 20–30 kW peaks, but quality control remains inconsistent and requires hands-on inspection before trust.[^qc-2025]
 - Treat 75100/75200-class units as 300 A absolute-max controllers unless you invest heavily in cooling, QA, and conservative regen ramping.
 - Document every change—firmware, wiring, displays, and aux power mods—to survive support escalations and keep commuter builds reliable.